Java Tutorial: Basic Operators Examples

 Java Less Than or Equal Operator "<="

-Java less than or equal operator use to compare that left operand is less than or equal right operand.
-It uses two characters or symbols "<=".
+Java's less than or equal operator is used to compare whether the left operand is less than or equal right operand.
+It uses two characters or symbols, "<=".

 int g = 20;